phalcon-orphanage/docs/en/reference/models.rst

     // Using a custom cache
     $products = Products::find(array("cache" => $myCache));

-By default, Phalcon_Model_ will create a unique key to store the resultset, using a md5 hash of the SQL select statement generated internally.
+By default, :doc:`Phalcon_Model <../api/Phalcon_Model_Base>` will create a unique key to store the resultset, using a md5 hash of the SQL select statement generated internally.
 This is very practical because it generates a new unique key for every change in the parameters passed in the object.
 If you wish to control the cache keys, you could always use the key() parameter as seen in the example above.
 The getLastKey() method retrieves the key of the last cached entry so that you can target and retrieve the resultset later on from the cache.:

 .. code-block:: php